mtgsoftworks/APCE/README.md

 Cleanup: Cleans up unnecessary files after the process is complete.

-Usage.
+----- Usage -----
-Start the tool using the python apce.py command.
+Start the tool using the python main.py command.
 Following the prompt, enter the name of the PowerShell payload file you want to execute.
 Wait until the process starts.
 After the process is complete, observe the results.